-Contests – Solicit citizen-created media and active fan communities to get the word out;
+Solicit citizen-created media and active fan communities to get the word out by incentivising them.

-Co-creation – Involve customers in the production process and get them involved in voting on them.
+Involve customers in the content production process and get them involved in voting on them.
 T-shirt maker Threadless is a great example of how a company can harness the collective creativity, imagination and industry of its members to co-create and deliver value to customers.

-Community – To succeed in creating an enduring online community, it is suggested that you could tap onto your customer’s consciousness of kind (eg being a New Yorker), adoption of shared rituals and traditions, and sense of moral responsibility to the community is key.
+To succeed in creating an enduring online community, it is suggested that you could tap onto your customer’s consciousness of their own kind (eg being a New Yorker), adoption of shared rituals and traditions, and sense of moral responsibility to the community is key.

 Sign up to receive monthly updates